2 Minute Read

 The Concession will also allow the Capital Gains Tax (CGT) discount to apply from the time the options are granted.
 For example, if an employee is granted options on 1 June 2020, and they don’t exercise those options (convert them into shares) until 1 June 2021, it will still be treated as though the employee has held the shares for the full 12 months to be eligible for the 50% CGT when they dispose of the shares.

 The Concession also comes with less administrative burden – for example, employee annual reporting to the ATO is not required.
+However, minimal ESS reporting is still required for the company, in the year they grant the options.

 What if the Start-up Concession doesn’t apply?